-A unique Astrophysics experiment is set to take place at the Skinakas Observatory, Crete, and the South African Astronomical Observatory in Sutherland, South Africa, aiming to clear the path towards the detection of the imprint on primordial light of the moment of creation of the Universe.
+The experiment is set to take place at the Skinakas Observatory, Crete, and the South African Astronomical Observatory in Sutherland, South Africa.

-PASIPHAE (named after the Minoan Queen) is a collaborative effort of the Astrophysics Group in Crete (the joint Astrophysics group at the Institute of Plasma Physics, the University of Crete, the Foundation for Research and Technolohy-Hellas, and the Skinakas Observatory) with the Inter-University Center for Astronomy and Astrophysics (IUCAA) in Pune, India (the greatest laboratory of optopolarimeter design and development in the world), the California Institute of Technology (Caltech in the US, including the Caltech Optical Observatories and the Owens Valley Radio Observatory), and the South African Astronomical Observatory.
+PASIPHAE (named after the Minoan Queen) is a collaborative effort of the Astrophysics Group in Crete (the joint Astrophysics group at the Foundation for Research and Technology-Hellas, the Institute of Theoretical and Computational Physics, the University of Crete, and the Skinakas Observatory) with the Inter-University Center for Astronomy and Astrophysics (IUCAA) in Pune, India (the world’s foremost laboratory of optopolarimeter design and development), the South African Astronomical Observatory, the California Institute of Technology in the US (including the Caltech Optical Observatories and the Owens Valley Radio Observatory), and the Institute of Theoretical Astrophysics at the University of Oslo.

 The PASIPHAE polarimetric map will be used to perform magnetic tomography of the Galaxy: it will allow to deduce the 3-dimensional structure of the magnetic field and the dust that resides in our own Galaxy.
-This dust acts as a "veil" preventing scientists to get vital data that will allow us to probe the first instants of the Universe, as well as the, yet-unknown, physics of Gravity at unprecedentedly high densities and temperatures.
+This dust acts as the primary foreground in experiments targeting the polarization of the cosmic microwave background in their quest to probe the first instants of the Universe, as well as the, yet-unknown, physics of gravity at unprecedentedly high densities and temperatures.

 PASIPHAE will open an invaluable and vastly under-explored window to the Universe, through the study of starlight polarization.
 Beyond studies of the early Universe, the survey will lead to leaps forward in some of the most actively pursued areas in Astrophysics, including high-energy astrophysics, stellar astrophysics, and interstellar medium dynamics.